progressdb/ProgressDB/docs/public/blog-thread-first.md

 Once the modelling is done, you’re still bound by how your database handles reads, writes, and scans.

-- SQL and NoSQL systems don’t natively support **prefix-based** or **monotonic threaded access** — threads lose their natural shape once they’re flattened into tables or collections.
+- SQL and NoSQL systems don’t ultra efficiently support **prefix-based** or **monotonic threaded access** — threads lose their natural shape once they’re flattened into tables or collections.
-- Indexes and joins end up rebuilding what the storage layer never preserved.
+- Indexes and joins end up rebuilding what the store files never preserved.
+  - Without key adjacency, range scans can involve non-contiguous pages and higher random IO compared to sequential scans.
-- Redis streams or sorted sets get close, but they’re still **bounded** or **ephemeral** — not a true underlying structure.
+- Redis streams or sorted sets get close, but they’re still **bounded** or **ephemeral**.
+  - their memory-centric design trades off storage density and long sequential scans versus disk-optimized KV layouts.

 A thread-first model needs a storage medium where appends, reads, and scans are natural — **not simulated.**